Akhanda99/RTAB_Map-using-ROSbot/README.md

 ## Instruction

-Step 1: Run these command one by one to get this package into your own workspace
+Step 1: Run these commands one by one to get this package into your own workspace
 ```bash
   cd catkin_ws/src
   git clone https://github.com/Akhanda99/RTAB_Map-using-ROSbot.git